Gazprom: Antitrust

 On 22 April 2015, Gazprom was charged by the European Commission with using territorial restrictions to engage in anticompetitive behavior and using its dominant position to impose unfair prices.
 The company was accused of preventing competition in Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland and Slovakia.
 The territorial restrictions prevented the import of gas at potentially more competitive prices.
 The restrictions also prevented gas from reaching areas of high demand and avoiding areas of excessive supply.
-Gazprom was also accused of compelling entities to consent to the now defunct South Stream pipeline by necessitating a consent clause in long term contracts.
+Gazprom was also accused of compelling entities to consent to the now-defunct South Stream pipeline by necessitating a consent clause in long-term contracts.

-In 2018, Gazprom agreed to a settlement which involved dropping all contractual barriers to the free flow of gas in Central and Eastern European gas markets and to take various steps to improve economic cooperation.
+In 2018, Gazprom agreed to a settlement that involved dropping all contractual barriers to the free flow of gas in Central and Eastern European gas markets and taking various steps to improve economic cooperation.
 Customers would be given an explicit contractual right to trigger a price review when prices paid diverged from competitive price benchmarks, and be allowed more frequent and efficient price reviews.
-Gazprom agreed to not seek any damages from its Bulgarian partners following the termination of the South Stream project.
+Gazprom agreed not to seek any damages from its Bulgarian partners following the termination of the South Stream project.
 Had the case gone to court, the company could have been forced to pay fines of up to $12 billion.

 In 2020, Gazprom agreed to reimburse Poland's PGNiG close to $1.5 billion for years of compelling it to overpay for its gas supply.

 Methane leaks

 In June 2021, a massive methane plume over Russia resulted from the partial shutdown of a Gazprom PJSC pipeline for emergency repair.
-The company said the repairs, which took place on 4 June, released 2.7 million cubic meters (1,830 metric tons) of methane.
-That amount has roughly the same short term planet-warming impact of 40,000 internal-combustion cars in the U.S. driving for a year, according to the Environmental Defense Fund.
-The climate warming effect of methane is judged to be 86-times more powerful than carbon dioxide.
+The company stated that the repairs, which took place on 4 June, released 2.7 million cubic meters (1,830 metric tons) of methane.
+That amount has roughly the same short-term planet-warming impact as 40,000 internal-combustion cars in the U.S. driving for a year, according to the Environmental Defense Fund.
+The climate-warming effect of methane is estimated to be 86 times more potent than that of carbon dioxide.